deep PACO: Combining statistical models with deep learning for exoplanet detection and characterization in direct imaging at high contrast: Source detection algorithm

 \subsection{Exoplanet detection by supervised deep learning}

 We formalize the detection problem as a supervised pixel-wise classification task: starting from a temporal series of pre-processed images including synthetic sources, the goal is to infer a detection map $\widehat{\V y}$ in $\left[0 ; 1 \right]^{M}$, where each pixel value represents a score between 0 and 1 such that a high (respectively, a low) score values the presence (respectively, the absence) of a source centered at that location.
 Interpreting this score as a true probability of presence of a source requires a control of the uncertainties with dedicated methods (see e.g., \cite{gawlikowski2021survey,hullermeier2021aleatoric} for recent review papers) that is left for future work.
 For this reason, in the following, we refer to this score as a \textit{pseudo-probability}.
 Besides, the $M$-pixel detection map is larger than a $N$-pixel single temporal frame of the pre-processed data.
-Due to the apparent rotation induced by ADI, it is theoretically possible to detect a source lying in the sensor field of view at a single date.
-By combining all measurements, an area larger than $N$ pixels can be scrutinized (and its spatial extent depends solely on the maximum parallactic rotation).
+Due to the apparent rotation induced by ADI, it is theoretically possible to detect a source lying in the sensor field of view at a single date, see Figs. \ref{fig:data_pipeline_part2}(c) and \ref{fig:HD95086_20150505_snr_prediction_maps_comparisons_natural_outputs_full_1}.
+By derotating each individual temporal frame with the corresponding parallactic angle and combining the resulting transformed measurements, an area larger than $N$ pixels can be scrutinized.
+Its resulting spatial extent depends solely on the total amount of parallactic rotation between the first and the last frame.

 Section \ref{subsubsec:generation_training_samples} details the construction process of the training set, Sect. \ref{subsubsec:model_architecture} describes the selected model architecture, and Sect. \ref{subsubsec:loss_metrics} discusses the metrics we consider to evaluate the performance of the proposed method.